vectorgrp/XCPlite/examples/ptp_demo/README.md

 ## Overview

-This demo application implements a simple PTP (Precision Time Protocol, IEEE 1588) observer and a basic PTP master.
+This demo application implements a simple PTP (Precision Time Protocol, IEEE 1588) observer and a basic PTP time server.
 Use case may be analyzing PTP masters and testing PTP client stability Supports IEEE 1588-2008 PTPv2 over UDP/IPv4 in E2E mode